dkchcl/DevOps/Notes/Azure/Azure Modules.md

 ### Creating a Resource Group using Azure Powershell --
 A resource group is a logical container for Azure resources.
 To create one, use the following command:

-New-AzResourceGroup -Name "ChotaDon" -Location "CentralIndia"
+New-AzResourceGroup -Name "RG-DKC" -Location "CentralIndia"

 Replace myResourceGroup with your preferred name and EastUS with the desired Azure region.